Dobby89/guerrillamail-api/README.md

 ## Events

 Event strings are emitted in certain situations, which can be listened for using the `.on()` method.

+**Important:** The key event to listen for is `emailAddress`.
+This means the API has registered the inbox and is ready.

 ### Event examples: